Skip to main content

 Pricing

-The EoTech is somewhat expensive, but not as expensive as some other optics on this list.
-You can probably get this optic for somewhere between $550 and $700 USD.
+This EoTech is somewhat expensive, but not as expensive as some other optics on this list.
+You can probably get this optic for somewhere between $600 and $700 USD.
 For the quality it boasts, that’s not a bad deal.

 Axion Kobra EKP-1S-03

 If you’re trying to create an AK that actual Combloc commandos would use, you can’t go wrong with a Kobra optic.
-The Kobra is an actual honest-to-goodness Russian red dot optic and mount combo that you can attach to your AK’s side mount.
+The Kobra is an actual honest-to-goodness Russian red dot optic/mount combo that you can attach to your AK’s side mount.
 In the states, they’re made by defense contractor Axion.

-There’s plenty to like about the Kobra.
-For one, they’re designed specifically to be used with AKs, unlike every other entry on this list.
+Besides the Russian-ness, there’s plenty to like about the Kobra.
+For one, they’re designed specifically to be used with AKs, which isn’t necessarily the case for other entries on this list.
 They’re battle-tested, too, and Russian troops have fielded them in conflicts since they started fighting Chechens in the ‘90s.
 It features four different reticles that an operator can scroll through at the touch of a button.
 On the downside, the window is only as big as a pistol red dot.
 Its design also features an open emitter, so dust or mud can sometimes obscure the dot.
+Some users also complain about the quality overall.

 Specs & Features